 As we described earlier, CBD oils made from hemp should contain less than 0.3% THC content by dry weight.
 However, it is possible to purchase CBD oil with no THC.

 Additionally, the CBD industry is still not regulated up to the standards that it probably should be.
 This can make for some questionably labeled products, and thus it’s vital to double-check things like third-party lab reports.
 Any reputable brand should be posting all lab tests conducted on its products.
 These tests should display the verified CBD and THC content, among other things.

 If a brand does the lab testing themselves, it’s a little easier to question the validity of the analyses.
 Therefore, you should be on the lookout for third-party lab reports.

 Of course, when choosing which product to buy, there is another major thing you should be considering: Does CBD even work without THC?
 There is a body of thought that suggests cannabinoids work better together rather than when isolated.
 Let’s investigate this thought further.

 It’s all well and good buying CBD with no THC if you want to avoid the latter cannabinoid, but what if the product isn’t as effective?
 Are you just wasting your money?

 The idea that cannabinoids work better together has been around for a while.
-The ‘entourage effect’ (a phrase coined by Dr. Ethan Russo) refers to the way in which cannabinoids may be more powerful when taken together.
-Even THC has a part to play in this, making it a potentially useful cannabinoid to consume alongside CBD (even if it is only in the fractional amounts that’s found in hemp).
+The ‘entourage effect’ (a phrase coined by Dr. Ethan Russo) refers to how cannabinoids may be more powerful when taken together.
+Even THC has a part to play in this synergy, making it a potentially useful cannabinoid to consume alongside CBD, even if it is only in the fractional amounts found in hemp.

 A full-spectrum CBD product contains all the cannabinoids from the hemp plant, including both CBD and THC.
 Many folks currently consider full-spectrum products to be the most effective.
 Of course, this is not to say that CBD isolates are useless.